sebelga/gstore-api/README.md

 - **limit**
 - **order**
 - **select**
-- **ancestors** (except if you already defined them in init())
+- **ancestors** (except if already defined in global init())
 - **filters**

 **path**
 You can add here some custom prefix or suffix to the path.

 If you pass an **\<Array\>** of prefix like this `['', '/private', '/some-other-route']`, this will create 3 endPoints to access your entity and so let you define 3 different middelwares if needed.
 You will then have to define a custom Controller method (fn) to deal with these differents scenarios and customize the data saved or returned.
+For example: outputing more data if the user is authenticated.

-Important: The path setting that you set here will override global "contexts" settings.
+Important: This "path" setting will override the global "contexts" settings.